kmcnellis/rpiAlfred/bluetooth_protocol.md

 6   =  BACK
 7   =  STOP

+So if the motor was going forward and the dispensing sensor read 117, the arduino should send...

+    "5,117\n"

 ANDROID
 =========================

-The android device controls the arduino's
+The android device controls the arduino's state (dispensing or moving)

+The device sends a message whenever it wants the arduino to change state.

+It sends "0\n" for the moving state, and "1\n" for the dispensing state.

+The arduino only cares about the last message sent.